 On 4 May 2009, Norway also made a submission relevant to Antarctica, containing full scientific data "in respect of Bouvetøya and Dronning Maud Land", (in English, Bouvet Island and Queen Maud Land).
-Bouvet lies north of the Antarctic Circle and the shelf area claimed by Norway is to the north-east of the island, so it is not covered by the suspension of sovereignty.
+Bouvet lies north of the Antarctic Treaty area and the shelf area claimed by Norway is to the north-east of the island, so it is not covered by the suspension of sovereignty.
 Queen Maud Land is part of the main Antarctic land mass and does come under the Antarctic Treaty.
-A curious feature of the Norwegian submission is that it makes no mention of Norway's third dependent territory, Peter I's Island, which also lies within the Antarctic Circle, in the "Unclaimed" sector on the above map.[24]
+A curious feature of the Norwegian submission is that it makes no mention of Norway's third dependent territory, Peter I's Island, which also lies within the Antarctic Treaty area, in the "Unclaimed" sector on the above map.[24]

-Norway's submission repeated the text of the Australian Note and they also chose the first option, requesting "the Commission in accordance with its rules not to take any action for the time being" on Queen Maud Land.
+Norway's submission repeated the text agreed by all the claimants in 2004 and, like Australia, they chose the first option, requesting "the Commission in accordance with its rules not to take any action for the time being" on Queen Maud Land.
 The Norwegian Note asks the Commission "to consider the information submitted in respect of Bouvetøya".[25]

 As with Australia's submission, the United States, Russia, India, the Netherlands and Japan made strong objections, using the same language as before.
-On 9 April 2010, the Commission agreed it would establish a sub-commission on Bouvet Island and it would be instructed "not to consider the part of the submission relating to the continental shelf appurtenant to Dronning Maud Land".
-[26]
+On 9 April 2010, the Commission agreed it would establish a sub-commission on Bouvet Island and it would be instructed "not to consider the part of the submission relating to the continental shelf appurtenant to Dronning Maud Land".[26]

 The three countries with dormant claims that did not make a submission covering Antarctica raised the question in the context of unrelated submissions.
-New Zealand made its submission on 19 April 2006 and at the same time tabled a Note with the main text using identical wording to the Australians.
+New Zealand made its submission on 19 April 2006 and at the same time tabled a Note with the main text using text agreed by all the claimants.
 The Note concluded by saying New Zealand was taking the second option and its "partial submission" did not cover the continental shelf of Antarctica, but reserved the right to do so "later", without indicating when this might be.[27]

 In 2008-2009, governments rushed to make CLCS submissions within the time limit and the workload of the Commission increased dramatically.
 The United Kingdom made several "partial submissions", for different territories.
 The first one, for Ascension Island was made on 9 May 2008.
 Although Antarctica has no relevance to the Ascension submission, it was accompanied by a Note Verbale on Antarctica.
-Again, its wording was identical to the Australian Note.[28]
+Again, it contained the agreed text.[28]
 Similarly, France made a partial submission on 5 February 2009, covering two territories, the French Antilles (a set of islands in the Caribbean) and the Kerguelen Islands (in the southern Indian Ocean).
-As with Britain's submission, Antarctic was of no direct relevance, but an accompanying Note Verbale repeated the exact arguments of the Australian note.[29]
+As with Britain's submission, Antarctica was of no direct relevance, but an accompanying Note Verbale repeated the arguments of other claimant states.[29]
+The UK and France each chose the second option of reserving the right to make a submission on Antarctica "later".